Keyfactor/kfutil/docs/kfutil_pam_update.md

 ## kfutil pam update

-Update an existing PAM Provider, currently only supported from file.
+Updates an existing PAM Provider, currently only supported from file.

 ### Synopsis

-Update an existing PAM Provider, currently only supported from file.
+Updates an existing PAM Provider, currently only supported from file.

 ```
 kfutil pam update [flags]